-And for the more fiscally prudent rider, there may also be further time spent haggling with the existing or a prospective insurance provider.
+And for the more fiscally prudent rider, there may be further time haggling with the existing or prospective insurance provider.

 There’s no mistaking this for anything other than the chore it is.
 However, if it’s undertaken conscientiously it can reap a windfall in the form of a reduced premium or improved cover and benefits.

 Given the exquisite nature and unique requirements of classic motorbikes, their use and ownership, motorcycle insurers have developed special policies for riders and owners of these machines.

 Classic Bike Ownership and Use

 Policies vary at each firm but all take into consideration many different aspects of classic bike ownership.
 Considerations such as the fact that classic bikes are ridden less often.
 They’re also usually meticulously maintained by careful, older more experienced riders.